hyperledgendary/full-stack-asset-transfer-guide/README.md

 ### 2. Deploy the Fabric Operator and Console

-This will deloy the Fabric Operator and the Fabric Operations console via two Ansible Playbooks, and some configuration variables.
+This will deploy the Fabric Operator and the Fabric Operations console via two Ansible Playbooks, and some configuration variables.

 Creation of the operator - `ansible-playbook ./infrastructure/01-operator-install.yml`